News

 How can I protect my benefits?

 3. Think before responding to texts or calls about your EBT card.
-If you get a text or call saying there’s a problem with your EBT card, take a minute before you act.
-It’s probably a scam.
+If you get a text or call saying there’s a problem with your EBT card, it is likely a scam.
 If you’re in doubt, call the number on the back of your card for more information.

 My benefits were stolen off my EBT card.
 What do I do now?